 When the Hunger Games begins, after the tributes rush to the Cornucopia and begin fighting, remove the clear splash of blood that results from blow with bladed weapon.

 These cuts would appear to be referring to the sight of a blonde girl stabbing a male participant and an occurrence a few seconds later that shows a machete slicing into another boy's leg.
-Once again, for these two scenes, no footage was cut, with the
+Once again, for these two scenes, no footage was cut,

-sight of splattering blood simply being digitally painted out for the 12A version, and the blood on the machete blade being digitally repainted black to lessen the impact of the scene:
+with the sight of splattering blood simply being digitally painted out for the 12A version, and the blood on the machete blade being digitally repainted black to lessen the impact of the scene:

 Another change occurs a few moments later, when a Tribute slashes a fellow player across the neck.
 This was removed following the advice viewing, and once again involves the digital removal of blood.
-The very brief sight of a blood splash on a wall and
+The very brief sight of a blood splash on

-the subsequent splashing of blood onto a briefcase was painted out for the UK cinema version:
+a wall and the subsequent splashing of blood onto a briefcase was painted out for the UK cinema version:

 The fourth formal BBFC cut concerned two shots of the male Tribute's corpse who was seen earlier being slashed across the chest.
-He is seen lying with visible bloody wounds in the PG-13 version, but for the 12A version the BBFC issued the following to
+He is seen lying with visible bloody wounds in the PG-13 version, but for the 12A version the BBFC issued the

 When the Hunger Games begins, after the tributes have fought beside the Cornucopia, reduce the focus on a bloody wound to a young male's chest as he lies on his back in the aftermath of the fighting.